german92/iExperience.github.io/README.md

 - Copy the content of another slide HTML file into it, and make slight adjustments.
 - Put the Markdown code for the slide in `/slides/markdown`, named `6A.slide_topic.md`.
 - Link to that from the HTML file.
+- Make sure to update the "prematter": the stuff between the `---`s at the top of the page.

+Creating a new exercise is even easier.
+Copy one of the files from `/exercises`, name it according to the day, and add HTML content after updating the prematter.

+### Maintenance

+Note that occasionally, you may have to run `bundle update` to update the gems in `Gemfile`.